Everything We Know So Far About the Reopening of Walt Disney World and Disneyland

 What Procedures Will Disney Parks Follow When They Reopen?

 Florida's Orange County Economic Recovery Task Force has been hard at work putting together a series of safe reopening procedures for Orlando-area businesses, including its world-famous theme parks.
-This could include things like limiting park capacity, increased cleanliness procedures, and additional hand-sanitizing stations.
+With the announcement on May 27, 2020, that Disney World would begin it's phased reopening on July 11, we knew that there would be limited park capacity, increased cleanliness procedures, and additional hand-sanitizing stations, as well as a mask requirement, temperature checks, and enforced social distancing procedures.
 You can read more about those guidelines here.
-Disney's Chief Medical Officer Dr. Pamela Hymel confirmed in a recent blog post that the company is exploring measures similar to those suggested for the reopening of its parks.

-Though Shanghai Disneyland is opening May 11, the company has made it clear that what's being put into place in China is not a direct reflection of how it will handle other park openings.
-However, Shanghai Disneyland's reopening guidelines may give us a glimpse into what options Disney is considering.
+When Shanghai Disneyland opened on May 11, 2020, we were given a glimpse into the options Disney is now implementing.
 According to a press release, this includes "opening with limited attendance and required advanced ticketing and reservations, accommodating social distancing in queues, restaurants, ride vehicles and other facilities throughout the park, and implementing increased frequency of sanitization and disinfection."

-Guests will also be required to undergo temperature checks and wear a mask during their visit (which can be removed for eating Disney snacks, of course).
-When the park first opens, there won't be any parades, theater shows, nighttime fireworks, or character meet-and-greets, but it is planning a few character experiences that will keep Mickey and Minnie at a safe distance from guests.
+Currently, there won't be any parades, theater shows, nighttime fireworks, or character meet-and-greets, but Disneyland Shanghai is planning a few character experiences that will keep Mickey and Minnie at a safe distance from guests.
 According to The Hollywood Reporter, none of these measures seem to be deterring Shanghai Disneyland guests, as first-day tickets sold out in minutes.

 Should I Go to Disney When It Reopens?